MicrosoftDocs/cpp-docs/docs/dotnet/replace-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `replace`.
+ This function behaves the same as the C++ Standard Library function `replace`.
 For more information, see [replace](http://msdn.microsoft.com/Library/8324dd0c-f3f7-4035-9fbe-654010366149).

 ## Requirements
  **Header:** \<cliext/algorithm>